alexk49/task-journal/README.md

 # Task Journal

-A plain text bullet journal for tracking habits and tasks through bash and the editor of your choice.
+A plain text bullet journal for tracking habits, tasks and note taking through bash and the editor of your choice.

 ## Basic Usage